Artificial Intelligence Mirrors Natural Intelligence

 How Neuroscience Can Unlock the Future of AI-Powered Literacy

-A small group of people seated on stools, holding microphones, engaged in a panel discussion.
+A small group of people in a panel discussion setting, with one person standing and addressing the others seated on stools.
 News How Neuroscience Can Unlock the Future of AI-Powered Literacy Michael Platt speaks on a panel at StudyFetch's Enduring Literacy Symposium.
 Photo: StudyFetch StudyFetch, the AI-powered educational platform serving over 6 million students worldwide, recently hosted the Enduring Literacy Symposium at the University of Pennsylvania.
 This event gathered some ofRead More

 Ripple Effect Podcast: Visual Marketing: Barbara Kahn and Zab Johnson